openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-09-24-kimsufi-stor-ks1-installation.md

 ## Install

+We create a A record ks1.openfoodfacts.org to point it to the IP of the server: 217.182.132.133 In OVH's console, we rename the server to ks1.openfoodfacts.org

 On OVH console, we install Debian 12 Bookworm on the SSD.

 Once the install is complete, OVH sends the credentials by email.